Applicants must submit a University Graduate Application. (PhD in Sociology Code: 14B8.)

 study, and can attest to your academic promise, maturity, and commitment to scholarship.

 Graduate Record Examination (GRE) scores.
 The GRE should be taken within two years of the application submission.
-(GRE is optional for the Fall 2021 term)
+(GRE is recommended but not required)

 - International students for who English is not the native language are required by the University to submit the Test of English As a Foreign Language (TOEFL).
 WVU accepts either the TOEFL or the IELTS for this purpose.
 Please see English Language Proficiency Requirements for more information.